accoffin12/-streaming-05-smart-smoker/README.md

 ```
 python temp_producerV1.py
 ```
-Once active, it will inquire as to if you want to open RabbitMQ's Admin Panel, answer as you like, a y = yes and n = no. When the code is transmitting the boxes in RabbitMQ will change to green and say running.
+Once active, it will ask if you want to open RabbitMQ's Admin Panel, answer as you like, a y = yes and n = no. When the code is transmitting the boxes in RabbitMQ will change to green and say running.

 ![RabbitMQDashProducerV1.PNG](/ScreenShots/RabbitMQDashProducerV1.PNG)

-Minimize the RabbitMQ Admin Dash after signing in - this will be helpful to trouble shoot if something goes wrong.
+Minimize the RabbitMQ Admin Dash after signing in - this will be helpful to troubleshoot if something goes wrong.

-Your screen should look like this once each of the four terminals have been properly set up:
+Your screen should look like this once each of the four terminals has been properly set up:
 ![MultiTerminalSetUpInitial.PNG](ScreenShots/MultiTerminalSetUpInitial.PNG)